 Given time, soldiers will always improve their positions.
 After all, even a shallow hole provides some protection.
 LnLT reflects this with a range of man-made fortifications and obstacles.

-Developer's Note: The art on the counters/markers for the Fortifications and Obstacles is not uniform across the LnLT system, but the rules governing them have different TMs-usually +2 or +3.
-Bunkers cannot be placed in Buildings, Huts or water hexes.
+Developer's Note: The art on the counters/markers for the Fortifications and Obstacles is not uniform across the LnLT system, but the rules governing them are.

 21.1 BUNKERS